Brian A. Cunningham: Early life and education

 Born in New York City, Cunningham was raised in the Flatbush neighborhood of Brooklyn.
 The son of immigrants from Jamaica, Cunningham attended public schools.
+Cunningham lives in Brooklyn with his wife Stephanie Cunningham, the executive director of Museum Hue.
+They have one son.

 Career

-Cunningham worked as an aide for members of the New York State Legislature and as an advocate counselor with CAMBA, Inc.
+Prior to his election to the Assembly, Cunningham worked in government, nonprofit, and educational sectors focused on youth development and community engagement.
+He served as a senior aide in city, state and federal government, where he concentrated on constituent services, housing, and education policy.

 Cunningham first sought election in 2017 for the 40th district of the New York City Council.
 He received second place in the Democratic primary to then-incumbent Mathieu Eugene.
 He then contested the general election after receiving the Reform Party's nomination, with the support of the Working Families Party.
 He again placed second to the then-incumbent.

-He was elected to the New York State Assembly in March 2022, succeeding Diana Richardson.
+Cunningham was elected to the New York State Assembly in March 2022, succeeding Diana Richardson.
+Since taking office, he has championed policies focused on education equity, affordable housing, workforce development, and public safety reform.

 In 2022, Cunningham endorsed Yuh-Line Niou in the 2022 election in the 10th congressional district but later rescinded his endorsement following Niou's support for Boycott, Divestment and Sanctions (BDS).

+In June 2023, Cunningham honored Ezras Nashim the first all-female volunteer EMT team, with the “2023 Women of Distinction Award.”

+In December 2024, Cunningham was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.